MHDLab/SciLitNLP/README.md

+# SciLitNLP

-Codes for natural language processing of scientific literature
+Codes for natural language processing of scientific literature.
+To see some demos of the results see [here](https://mhdlab.github.io/nlp_reports/).

 # Overview